FAQ & INFO

 MAIL

 Mail is a big part of camp during lunch times.
 When our mail is delivered, any mail you send will be given to your child.
 Often times if you send a package your camper will be asked to “ride the broom around the room” or “do the hula” to receive their package.
-This is all in fun, camp tradition and we certainly won’t make any camper do anything nor will we hold their package hostage.
+This is all just a fun, camp tradition and we certainly won’t make any camper do anything nor will we hold their package hostage.
 Some weeks of camp have SO much mail that we simply don’t have time to pass it all out, in this case it will be delivered to their cabin.
 If you would like to guarantee your camper has to “earn” their package through camp tradition, write “ride the broom!” anywhere on the package before you mail it.
 Please send letters and packages to the following address:

 North Georgia Christian Camp